MascotPhp/Mascot/doc/cookbook/validator_yaml.rst

 Using YAML to configure Validation
 ==================================

-Simplicity is at the heart of Silex so there is no out of the box solution to use YAML files for validation.
+Simplicity is at the heart of Mascot so there is no out of the box solution to use YAML files for validation.
 But this doesn't mean that this is not possible.
 Let's see how to do it.